cooler333/Highway/Docs/BusinessLogic.md

     }
 }
 ```
-6. Add reducer and business logic
+6. Add reducer and business logic for state mutation
 ```swift
 // ...